 According to Mayank Kapoor, Head HR (CHRO) Freecharge, annual performance reviews will take a backseat in the near future and there will be more frequent conversations around performance management.
 We agree with Mayank on this, as according to research, 90% of the employees believe that annual performance reviews are painful and ineffective.
 Whereas, on the other hand, continuous performance feedback or reviews are much more effective and are appreciated by employees.
 Conducting continuous performance reviews helps boost employee development and increases engagement and productivity in the organization.
 Focusing on continuous and holistic performance management can help you identify the problem areas and fix them before they affect the entire organization.

 People Analytics In Holistic Performance Management

 This is probably the term you must have heard a lot during recent times.
 With technology becoming prevalent in organizations to manage employees, we can see an increased reliance on analytics or data to get insights into employee performance.
 Having access to real-time data allows employers to make more strategic business decisions that might not only help the organization but also employees in upgrading their career paths.
-The performance management system provides data on employee performance so that better talent and training decisions can be made.
+The performance management software provides data on employee performance so that better talent and training decisions can be made.

 Trust And Transparency In Leadership